mtsknn/mtsknn.fi/_sample-content/cookbook/_template.md

 ## Footnotes

 [^1]:
-    The recipe starts right after the front matter.
+    The body text starts right after the front matter.
     And this is a footnote by the way!